Updated on January 30, 2019. Medical content reviewed by Dr. Richard Koffler, MD, Board Certified Physiatrist

 As studies continue to examine migraines and the science behind them, it’s possible more types of chronic headaches will be discovered and treated with alternative medicine, like medical marijuana.

 Migraines are among the oldest known conditions.
 The ancient Egyptians reported the earliest cases of painful headaches back in 1200 B.C.
-An initial description, written in ancient Egypt around 1500 BCE on papyrus was consistent with migraine symptoms.
+An initial description, written in ancient Egypt around 1500 B.C. on papyrus, was consistent with migraine symptoms.

 The credit of migraine discovery goes to Aretaeus of Cappadocia.
-He described the unilateral or one sided headaches in the second century that are characteristic of migraines, as well as the vomiting that accompanies chronic headaches and the symptom-free time periods between attacks.
+He described the unilateral or one-sided headaches in the second century that are characteristic of migraines, as well as the vomiting that accompanies chronic headaches and the symptom-free periods between attacks.

 His second-century description classified headaches by separating them into three categories:

-The term hemicrania, meaning half-head, was a word that Galen of Pergamum used to describe this type of headache pain.
+The word migraine comes from the term hemicrania, meaning half-head.
+Galen of Pergamum used the term to describe this type of headache pain.
 He suggested that the discomfort from migraines came from the meninges and blood vessels in the head.

 In the 17th century, aggressive treatments for migraines were developed.
 William Harvey, a physician, suggested trepanation, or drilling a hole in the skull, as a migraine treatment.
 The procedure was believed to let evil spirits escape.
 History shows, however, that Harvey wasn’t the first to suggest the practice.
-In fact, as early as 7,000 B.C.E., people were practicing trepanation.
+In fact, as early as 7000 B.C., people were practicing trepanation.
+Other important moments in the early history of migraine research include:

 Migraines tend to start during childhood or early adulthood.
 They often progress through four stages which include:

 You might not experience all four of these stages.
-A couple of days before you get a migraine though, you might notice some subtle warning signs that you have one coming.
+A couple of days before you get a migraine though, you might experience subtle warning signs.
 These symptoms include:

 These symptoms tend to come on gradually, build up over a few minutes and last anywhere from 10 to 60 minutes.
 Migraine aura examples include:

-Migraines typically last from 4 to 72 hours if left untreated.
+Migraines typically last from four to 72 hours if left untreated.
 Each person differs in the frequency of their headaches, as well as how often they occur.
-Around 1.7 to four percent of Americans, for example, have migraines 15 or more days each month, while five million Americans have at least one migraine a month.
+Around 1.7 to 4 percent of Americans, for example, have migraines 15 or more days each month, while 5 million Americans have at least one migraine a month.

 Symptoms of a migraine include:

 Post-drome is the final stage of a migraine and happens after an attack.
 It can leave you feeling drained or relieved.
-During the next 24 hours patients may experience:
+Patients may experience:

-Because of the debilitating symptoms of migraines, they can be a financial burden for those suffering from the disease.
+Because of the debilitating symptoms of migraines, they can be a financial burden for migraine sufferers.
 Healthcare and productivity costs from migraines are estimated at $36 billion in the U.S., while the cost of treating chronic headaches alone is more than $5.4 billion.
-Most patients with migraines, around 91 percent, are also unable to work when having an attack.
+Most patients with migraines — more than 90 percent — are also unable to work when having an attack.

 Treatments for acute migraines may vary from prescription drugs to over-the-counter medications like:

-Triptans — discovered in 1988 — are also used for migraine relief and include:
+Triptans are also used for migraine relief and include:

 Triptans can be quite effective in treating migraines and helping patients recover at home.
 Now available as a combination of sumatriptan and naproxen, you can also get sumatriptan as a patch.